-Perhaps many of you are thinking that you would like to learn Japanese and be able to understand your favorite anime and video game series in their original version.
-Either you are thinking of coming to live in Japan and you want to have a Japanese base, or simply because you would like to learn the language.
+However, many of you are thinking that you would like to learn Japanese and be able to understand your favorite anime and video game series in their original version.
+Either you are thinking of coming to live in Japan and you want to have a Japanese base, or simply because you would like to learn Japanese language.

 The truth is that learning Japanese in a self-taught way is not easy, and the best thing is to go to an academy with teachers who can explain it to you and answer your questions.
 But not everyone can afford the costs of an academy, or some prefer to have prior knowledge before starting to study with a teacher.
-But nowadays there are various Japanese textbooks available on the market, and one can be confused on which to choose to start studying on their own.
-It’s an important decision, since it will be your first contact with the Japanese language.
-If the book doesn’t fit you, you will not be able to learn as much as you would like.
+But nowadays there are various Japanese textbooks available on the market, and one can be confused about which to choose to start studying on their own.
+It’s an important decision since it will be your first contact with the Japanese language.
+If the Japanese textbook doesn’t fit you, you will not be able to learn Japanese as much as you would like.

-I don’t think it can be said that there is a single Japanese book that is the best of all, since different things work for each person.
-But here I’m going to show you what in my opinion are the 5 best textbooks to learn Japanese with a brief explanation of the dynamics of each book so that you can assess which one can best suit you.
+I don’t think it can be said that there is a single Japanese book that is the best of all since different things work for each person.
+But here I’m going to show you what in my opinion are the 5 best textbooks to learn Japanese with a brief explanation of the dynamics of each Japanese textbook so that you can assess which one can best suit you.
 Let’s check them!

 Minna no Nihongo

-But one of the good points about Minna no Nihongo is that they’re made with the JLPT in mind and it’s easy to know at what level you can present yourself based on what level of books you are on.
-For example, the Minna no Nihongo Beginner II would correspond more or less to a JLPT3.
+But one of the good points about Minna no Nihongo is that they’re made with the JLPT (The Japanese-Language Proficiency Test) in mind and it’s easy to know at what level you can present yourself based on what level of books you are on.
+For example, the Minna no Nihongo Beginner II would correspond more or less to a JLPT3 ( According to JLPT, people who got this level can understand Japanese native materials if rewritten with simplified vocabulary and kanji, and can follow everyday conversations at natural speed).
 Also, if you study books Beginner I and II, you have the Japanese necessary to survive in your daily life.

-The Minna no Nihongo is completely in Japanese, which some consider as an advantage since it forces you to improve your Japanese but others see it as a disadvantage since it’s difficult to understand grammatical rules if it’s not in your native language.
-But the Minna has a companion book available in 14 different languages with the translation and some notes or explanations.
+The Minna no Nihongo is completely in the Japanese language, which some consider as an advantage since it forces you to improve your Japanese but others see it as a disadvantage since it’s difficult to understand grammatical rules if it’s not in your native language.
+But the Minna no Nihongo has a companion book available in 14 different languages with the translation and some notes or explanations.

 The books are available here:

-Marugoto are a series of Japanese language textbooks created by the Japan Foundation, the organisers of the JLPT.
+Marugoto is a series of Japanese language textbooks created by the Japan Foundation, the organizers of the JLPT.
 To my surprise, they are not usually mentioned in most articles that talk about Japanese textbooks, although many students consider them one of the best.

 Although as I have explained these books are designed by the Japan Foundation itself, they don’t follow the order of the JLPT but are adapted to the common European system (A1, A2, B1, etc).
 Explains grammar and vocabulary in a much simpler way than for example Minna no Nihongo.
 Also, the books are focused on everyday Japanese and practical in real life.